keliankaz/academic-profile/index.md

 ![relative aftershock productivity](assets/img/worldmap_res.png){:class="img-responsive"}

 What causes some earthquakes to have more aftershocks than others?
-In <a href="https://scholar.google.ca/citations?hl=en&user=XsIHgIsAAAAJ">__this study__</a>, we systematically tested how attributes of a mainshock related to its setting (depth, plate boundary type, etc.) and its sources (stress drop, radiated energy, source dimensions, etc.) influence the number of aftershocks to come.
+In <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019JB018111?casa_token=gp66I2kN9x8AAAAA%3AGS_KT2p2_7BSQAY9gxydpCuEf3eikdYvNO31ipsSwZ5KfhJDCElJI5a_yOsWh2vX-D2ZTnczgAjBNIQY">__this study__</a>, we systematically tested how attributes of a mainshock related to its setting (depth, plate boundary type, etc.) and its sources (stress drop, radiated energy, source dimensions, etc.) influence the number of aftershocks to come.
 We work towards a complimentary approach to aftershock forecasting that relies solely on attributes of the source instead of long term calibration.
 This project was funded by the NESRC Alexander Graham Bell fellowship.

+Can we identify aftershocks in real time?
+In <a href="https://pubs.geoscienceworld.org/ssa/srl/article-abstract/doi/10.1785/0220200082/587937/Two-Foreshock-Sequences-Post-Gulia-and-Wiemer-2019?redirectedFrom=fulltext">__this study__</a>, I was interested to test whether b-value changes near the source of large mainshocks can be used as a diagnosis for an impending larger earthquake.

 ### Fault Zone Geomorphology